Lucyjpjones/LucyJones-resume/README.md

 > Project is: <u>ongoing</u>

 I will update my project as I learn new software skills and embark on new ideas.
-As i also develop through my career personal detials will be amended to ensure it includes the latest information.
+My personal details will also will also be continuously updated to ensure it includes the latest information.

 ---